Ralerus/eventlab-doc/Test Plan/Test-Plan.md

 #### 7.6.3 Test Guidelines

 The unit test shall cover all expected and unexpected inputs and conditions.
-To ensure this condition is met, a review from a second group member is required to merge this code into the test system where these tests are executed automatically.
-To merge into the productive system, again a review form a second group member and the running tests in the testing system are required.
+To ensure this condition is met, a review from a second group member is required, when merging the code to the dev/test and production infrastructure.
+Additionally, for each commit the unit tests will be executed automatically.
+If they fail, the code cannot be merged.

 #### 7.6.4 Traceability Matrices